NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 This would allow plugin authors to reuse existing implementations for other languages.
 While there is no technical barrier preventing the implementation of a client in a non-.NET language, there is an additional cost associated with reimplementing the plugin protocol.
 This cost serves as a deterrent for writing non-.NET plugins.

+### Improve the discoverability of NuGet plugins published as .NET Tools

+- Currently, the `dotnet pack` command ignores the `PackageType` property when the `PackAsTool` property is set to true.
+This behavior might be due to the fact that `CredentialProvider` is not a recognized `PackageType`.
+If the `dotnet pack` command could generate a .nupkg for .NET Tool with multiple package types, which are found in the `.nuspec` metadata file, then we could introduce a new `dotnet nuget plugin search` command.
+This command would act as a wrapper for the `dotnet tool search` command, but it would also filter the results based on the additional package type.